Proper Motions, Orbits, and Tidal Influences of Milky Way Dwarf Spheroidal Galaxies: Membership Catalogs

 \section{Membership Catalogs}

-We provide catalogs of our membership along with select {\it Gaia} EDR3 columns at \url{https://zenodo.org/record/6533296}.
+We provide catalogs of our membership along with select {\it Gaia} EDR3 columns {on Zenodo under a Creative Commons Attribution license: \dataset[10.5281/zenodo.6533295]{https://doi.org/10.5281/zenodo.6533295}}.
 We further include a diagnostic plot (similar to Figure~\ref{fig:example_diagnostic}) and a plot comparing our systemic proper motion measurement to literature values for each dSph and a machine readable compilation of Tables~\ref{tab:overview}-\ref{tab:future_error}.